goschtl/zope/zopyx.versioning/trunk/zopyx/versioning/README.txt

 - all versionable objects must provide a unique ID (``UID`` for Archetypes-backed content).
 How about Dexterity?
 How about ZTK/zope.schema-based content?

+- how deal with "large" content.
+E.g. a MongoDB-based backend has by default a 4MB limit for embedded documents (usually enough for standard content but not for binary content like images)

 Author
 ------